ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/menubar.md

 ### Decoupled editor

 When using the Decoupled editor, you will need to insert the menu bar in a desired place yourself.
-The menu bar HTML element is available under `editor.ui.menuBarView.element` property.
+The menu bar HTML element is available under the `editor.ui.menuBarView.element` property.

 ```html
 	<div id="menuBarContainer"></div>